Sunday AM Forecast: Heat Advisory in effect for Capital Area

 THE FORECAST

 Today & Tonight: Tomorrow Waking up to some clouds this morning.
-Today we will be staying mostly dry.
-Some could see a quick shower, but most will go the whole day without seeing any rain.
+Today we will be staying mostly dry, and some clouds will be sticking around the area.
 Temperatures will be heating up into the mid-90s.
 Heat index will be in the triple digits for a greater part of the day.
 A Heat Advisory has been issued for Sunday until 7 p.m.
 Heat index values are expected to climb between 108-110°.
 With the heat advisory today make sure you are limiting time outdoors, staying hydrated, and checking on your pets.

 A Heat Advisory has been issued for the following parishes: